-Michigan Law’s Entrepreneurship Clinic, part of the Zell Entrepreneurship and Law (ZEAL) Program, is an innovative clinical law program that represents and advises University of Michigan student-led entrepreneurial ventures and other entrepreneurial ventures.
+Michigan Law’s Zell Entrepreneurship Clinic is an innovative clinical law program that represents and advises University of Michigan student-led entrepreneurial ventures and other entrepreneurial ventures.

 About the Clinic

 The first of its kind in the United States, the Zell Entrepreneurship Clinic plays a central role in the entrepreneurial ecosystem at the University of Michigan and beyond.

 Since its inception in 2012, the Clinic has provided no-cost legal services to a significant number of student-led and other startups.
 We offer an array of services and resources including direct legal representation, office hours, workshops, and blog posts with current information about entrepreneurial legal issues.
 We also host the Ann Arbor New Tech meetup.
 The direct legal services we offer includes entity formation, intellectual property protection, advice on worker classification issues, advice on various contracts, financing and deal-making.